 Because instructions are legally binding, and because there are consequences that you may not foresee, we recommend that you give none.

 Instead, leave preferences through a statement of wishes, discuss your wishes well in advance with your attorneys and choose attorneys who you trust to carry out the best decisions for you based on your preferences.

 You may feel that not leaving instructions reduces your control of what happens in the future to you.
 However, not leaving any is likely to increase, not reduce, the options your helpers have to care for you.

 Making an LPA

-Net Lawman, in conjunction with Unforgettable, a retailer of specialist products for people with dementia have created a lasting power of attorney service.
+Net Lawman has created a lasting power of attorney service.
 You can create both types of LPA online for free, and for a small fee, have a professional will writer look over the forms to check that they reflect your wishes and will be registered without delay by the Office of the Public Guardian.